-Find out how to get rid of the Finish Setting Up Your iPhone or iPad alert that’s added to the top of the Settings app if you skip a step during device setup.
+Find out how to remove the Finish Setting Up Your iPhone or iPad alert that’s added to the top of the Settings app if you skip a step during device setup.

 Unfortunately, skipping a step during the iOS setup adds a persistent suggestion to the top of the Settings app, reminding you to finish setting up your device.

 Parents may be particularly displeased with kids’ iPhones asking for their credit card details to finish setting up Apple Pay.
-The prompt doesn’t take away anything from a functional standpoint but is incredibly annoying, as you’ll encounter it every time you open Settings.
+The prompt doesn’t take away anything from a functional standpoint, but it is incredibly annoying, as you’ll encounter it every time you open Settings.

 Here’s how to get rid of it.